Power Gauge Report is an investing newsletter run by Marc Chaikin.

 Power Gauge Report Conclusion

-Alright that's my review of Power Gauge Report.
+Alright, that's my review of the Power Gauge Report.

-The Power Gauge Report is not doing this since inception.
+The Power Gauge Report has not done this since its inception.

-Their stocks are down pretty big and many of them have had 30% loses.
+Their stocks are down pretty big, and many of them have had 30% losses.

-Right now there's only 6 positions in the portfolio and none of them are up too much.
+Right now, there are only six positions in the portfolio, and none of them are up too much.

-I'd pass on Power Gauge Report for now.
+I'd pass on the Power Gauge Report for now.

-The good news is there's still a lot of good places to get stock picks.
+The good news is that there are still a lot of good places to get stock picks.

 I've reviewed all the best places to get good stock ideas.